scao53/shiyacao.github.io/_pages/lab-book.md

 ## Introduction

-Welcome to the Data Ethnography and Advocacy Lab Collaboration Protocols!
+Welcome to the Data Ethnography and Advocacy Lab Book!
 Here we outline the values that guide our work, group roles and responsibilities, protocols for facilitating meetings, guidelines for documenting our work, and expectations on group conduct.

 These protocols are inspired from the work of several groups that inspire us - in particular the [Carceral Ecologies Lab Book](https://github.com/Carceral-Ecologies/lab_book), the [CLEAR Lab Book](https://civiclaboratory.nl/clear-lab-book/), the [Aly Lab Manual](https://github.com/alylab/labmanual/blob/master/aly-lab-manual.pdf), the PECE Design Team Protocols, and the Energy Rights Project Protocols.
 In-text citations are provided throughout the document where text is drawn directly from these sources documents.
 Full citations of these resources are listed in the References section.